Blog · By The Packaging Vista Team · June 20, 2026

 Paperboard vs. Corrugated: Which Box Material Do You Need?

 People call both “cardboard,” but paperboard and corrugated are different materials for different jobs.
-Pick wrong and your retail box is bulky or your shipping box gets crushed.
-This comparison is part of our packaging materials guide.
+Understanding paperboard vs. corrugated matters because picking wrong leaves your retail box bulky or your shipping box crushed.
+This box material comparison breaks down strength, print, cost, and shipping so you can match the right material to your product.
+It is part of our packaging materials guide.

 Quick comparison